devonzuegel/clarity/README.md

     nightwatch --config nightwatch.js test/functional/myTest.js # Run one test
     ```

+### Linting ###

+There are several linting rules that can cause CI to fail.
+Here's a non-comprehensive list (you can find the rest [here](https://github.com/devonzuegel/clarity/blob/a3d5ba5c16a724712b04a18d3c528b4e2ff159a9/tasks/index.js#L9)):

+- Files don't conform to the [Prettier](https://github.com/prettier/prettier) code formatter
+    - More info about setting up JsPrettier for Sublime above in "Set up"
+- Files contain `console.*`
+    - The default console logger should only be used in debugging/development, so this ensures that they're cleaned up before committing to master
+    - If you need a real logger, use [`Hermes`](https://github.com/devonzuegel/clarity/blob/a3d5ba5c16a724712b04a18d3c528b4e2ff159a9/utils/hermes.ts).
+- Files contain `express()` or `bodyParser` outside of the `http/newApp` module
+    - New express servers will nearly always require certain plugins and configuration, so this check ensures that any new server instances will use the pre-packaged `newApp`, which handles all that for you

 ## Development ##

 - `yarn build`:      Build development server (outputs into `/build`)